Testing

 • Always call cleanup() in afterEach to avoid state leaks between tests

-• Use lastFrame() for simple assertions on the current output
+• Use screen.text() for ANSI-stripped assertions, lastFrame() for raw output

 • Use frames to verify render history or animation sequences